-President Dean of Administration Dean of Academics --
+President Dean of Administration Assoc.
+Dean of Campus Operations 1 Testaetti Dean of Manimistration 11330c.
+Dean of Campus Operations b.

-b.
 These employees may make the determination of an emergency situation on their own if time is of the essence, or they may consult with others, if time allows.
 This includes, but is not limited to, the following: